 Final Thoughts: Where We Are Going and Where We Have Been

 In short, it is nearly impossible to say with any certainty what the future of currency will look like.
 It could be something no one has yet imagined, a conglomeration of methods already in use, or something else entirely.
 However, when we look at where we have been, it is easy to get an idea of where we could be going.
 Cash and coinage have persisted the longest, and may yet continue for decades to come.
 Yet, digital currency and cashless payments are close to leading the world’s currency as well.
-The future could hold many things, so it is best to do your research, stay educated, and watch as history is made before our very eyes!
+The future of currency could hold many things, so it is best to do your research, stay educated, and watch as history is made before our very eyes!